MisterTea/EternalTerminal/README.md

 ## Building from source

-### OS/X
+### macOS

-To build eternal terminal on mac, the easiest way is to grab dependencies with homebrew:
+To build Eternal Terminal on Mac, the easiest way is to grab dependencies with Homebrew:

 ```
 brew install --only-dependencies MisterTea/et/et